swarmee/swagger-4-es/README.md

 **Noting**:

+- The local cluster is actually a [Opensearch](https://opensearch.org/) cluster - however this is compatible with Elasticsearch 7.10.2.
 - The Opensearch cluster will take a little while to boot up - at least 15 seconds (you should see the messages scrolling through on your terminal as it starts up).
 - The container generates a self signed certificate so you will need to accept the warning message in your browser.
 It is expected to see a `Warning: Potential Security Risk Ahead` message when you open the Swagger UI link (Click Proceed).
 - No authentication is required for the local cluster
-- The local cluster is actually a Opensearch cluster - however this is compatible with Elasticsearch 7.10.2.

 Then open [https://localhost/swagger.html](https://localhost/swagger.html) to see the Swagger UI page which identifies a number of key endpoints and explains how to use them.

-The Elasticsearch cluster is also avaliable directly at [http://localhost:9200](http://localhost:9200)
+The cluster is also avaliable directly at [http://localhost:9200](http://localhost:9200)

 ### Screenshot